elliotwoods/artandcode.Camera-and-projector-calibration/README.md

 * openFrameworks 007 [*]
 * ofxCv (https://github.com/kylemcdonald/ofxCv.git)
 * ofxCvGui (https://github.com/elliotwoods/ofxCVgui)
-* ofxOpenNI (unsure which one at present)
-   * (Note: sometimes examples may be built against the current github release at the time of creation.
+* ofxKinect (unsure which fork/branch at present) (Note: sometimes examples may be built against the current github release at the time of creation.
 In these cases we should go back and edit the examples so they build/execute properly against the stable distribution available on website download).

 Some specific projects may require other dependencies e.g.